-Track lighting or recessed bulbs are popular in Scandinavian spaces, as are dramatic light fixtures featuring sculptural details and clean lines.Continue to 7 of 12 below.
+Track lighting or recessed bulbs are popular in Scandinavian spaces, as are dramatic light fixtures featuring sculptural details.Continue to 6 of 11 below.

 Make It Modern

-Nordic style is distinctly modern, boasting clean lines, simple forms and plenty of mid-century flair.
+Nordic style is distinctly modern, boasting clean lines, simple forms, and plenty of mid-century flair.
 To capture the right aesthetic, focus on creating strong, straight lines.
-Opt for simple furnishings and geometric shapes, and highlight the natural lines of windows and other structural elements.Continue to 8 of 12 below.
+Opt for simple furnishings and geometric shapes, and highlight the natural lines of windows and other structural elements.Continue to 7 of 11 below.